amakvana/Bat-2-Exec/README.md

 # Bat-2-Exec
-Covert Batch files into Executables using IExpress
+A wrapper for converting Batch files into Executables using IExpress

 ## Usage
 * Download the [Bat2Exe]() script